List of Bakugan: Legendary Soldiers

 Legendary Haos Bakugan that resembles an angel-like warrior, Lars Lion is an extremely moral member of The Six Legendary Bakugan.
 A knight's armor protects her head and body.
 She uses the golden arrow weapon to bring back defeated Haos soldiers.
 She was the one who tested Runo.
 She was originally disguised as an old woman who told Runo where an Illusionary Dan was the person she chose to Brawl Runo was.
 When she revealed herself, she outright told Runo to stop being so stubborn, but Runo would not listen.
 She almost won using the most powerful Haos ability card, Sagittarius Arrow.
 This revives all Bakugan used in the battle that can side with her and uses them to boost her power.
 She has a basic power level 500 Gs.
 She was defeated after Runo learned to stop being so stubborn and to listen to her friends, (in the Japanese version, she admitted she loved Dan), and Tigrerra evolved into Blade Tigrerra and used Velocity Fang ability to disable Sagittarius Arrow, lowering Lars Lion's power level by 100 Gs and winning the battle.
-During Lars Lion's and Runo's battle they don't get to see who wins because when the battle is almost over Lars Lion says that Runo has learned not to be stubborn.
+During Lars Lion's and Runo's battle they do not get to see who wins because when the battle is almost over Lars Lion says that Runo has learned not to be stubborn.
 A noticeable fact is that Lars Lion's battle form is basically the same as her masked form except Lars Lion wears a mask in her masked form while observing Runo's battle against the fake young Dan.
 Lars Lion gave her Haos Energy to Mega Nemus, which forced Nemus to evolve into Saint Nemus.